algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Functional-Specifications.md

 The software should ensure that no tank is left partially full or partially empty due to the risk of oxidation.

-The software should be written in a language that is fast and efficient.

 ## Functional requirements